arangodb/docs/3.10/aql/functions-geo.md

-can be **optimized** by an S2 based [geospatial index](../indexing-geo.html) on the attribute `geo` of the collection `collectionname`, if `geoJson` evaluates to a valid `geojson` object, and the index has the `geoJson` flag set to `true`.
+can be **optimized** by an S2 based [geospatial index](../indexing-geo.html) on the attribute `geo` of the collection `collectionname`, if `geoJson` evaluates to a valid GeoJSON object, and the index has the `geoJson` flag set to `true`.
 Note that it has to be in this direction,

 ```